 Cash flow can become a big problem if you’re spending more than you’re earning.
 You might hide the fact for a while, but it will ultimately catch up with you.
-When that time arrives, you can find yourself in all sorts of financial trouble, as well as tarnishing your good name.
-Once a creditor gets the slightest whiff that you might be heading towards financial strife, the alarm bells start ringing and they will start demanding their money.
-They get particularly worried if you miss a payment.
-And if you aren’t honest with them they will report your situation to a credit agency and from there on it’ll go downhill.
+When that time arrives, you can find yourself in all sorts of financial trouble and tarnish your good name.

-Find out how to save yourself before you’re in too much debt.
+If you fear you may be in this position, follow these tips to learn ways to save yourself before you’re in too much debt.

 None of this is exaggeration, it’s happening every day.
 A business owner somewhere has run out of options – all future credit is stopped.
 No more loans and no mortgage acceptance for the home of their dreams.
 Why?
 Because they let things get out of hand and cash flow dried up.

-Don’t accept late payments without penalty.
+1. Don’t accept late payments without penalty

-Keep spending in check.
+2. Keep spending in check

-Maintain a budget to monitor cash flow.
+4. Maintain a budget to monitor cash flow